- For Sarapiqui River we start at 8:30 am.

 - Bring secure shoes; regular hiking shoes, sneakers, tennis shoes, diving boots, and any type of shoe that covers your toes and is well tied and closed around your ankle.

-- Sunblock, please note: Do not apply on your forget or the back of your legs, before doing the tour.
+- Sunblock, please note: Do not apply on your forehead or the back of your legs, before doing the tour.
 It may come down to your eyes and cause eye irritation.
 Behind your legs it can make the material of the raft slippery.

 - Extra clothes, bring an extra outfit, you can change your wet clothes at the end of the tour and enjoy lunch more comfortably with your dry clothes.